asyncapi/modelina/examples/README.md

 - [generate-csharp-models](./generate-csharp-models) - A basic example to generate C# data models
 - [java-change-collection-type](./java-change-collection-type) - An example to render collections as List in Java.
 - [java-generate-hashcode](./java-generate-hashcode) - A basic example that shows how to generate models that overwrite the `hashCode` method
-- [go-generate-json-annotation](./go-generate-json-annotation) - A basic example on how to generate models with JSON annotation
+- [go-generate-json-tags](./go-generate-json-tags) - A basic example on how to generate models with JSON Tags